 230V / 50Hz.
 Two-pin plugs are in use (both flat and round).
 Many hotels offer different electrical sockets and three-pin plugs will occasionally fit.
 It’s a good idea to bring a universal plug adaptor as hotels do not always have in good supply.

 Whole books have been written on culture in Cambodia.
-Your guide will be able to give an explanation of do’s and don’ts.
-Our one request is quite simple – to respect the religion but not dressing in short clothes at temples.
+Your guide will be able to explain do’s and don’ts.
+Our one request is quite simple – to respect the religion by not dressing in short clothes at temples.
 Shoulders should be covered and shorts should reach the knee in order to be respectful.

 As Cambodians are very family orientated there are always pleased to see foreign families travelling in the country who are made to feel most welcome.
 Whilst there can be a culture shock children are usually more readable able to adapt than children.
 Should car seats be required for young children please let us know in advance.

 The main festival periods are Khmer New Year, Pchum Ben and Water Festival.
 See Public Holidays for details.
 Khmer New Year is a fun time to travel in Cambodia but does not see rampant water throwing as in Thailand.
 Angkor Wat and over temples may see a lot of domestic travelers.

 Pchum Ben is a spiritual experience and travelling and a visit to a temple over the 15 day duration is an incredible experience.